jeroennoten/Laravel-AdminLTE/README.md

 ### 6.5 URLs

-The next configuration options provides a way to setup the urls for the login/register and other links.
-Register here your dashboard, logout, login and register URLs.
+The next configuration options provides a way to setup the urls for the login, register and other links of the admin panel.
+You can change your dashboard, logout, login and register URLs.

 - __`use_route_url`__